UK to impose tougher COVID-19 measures amid case spike

 Kate Nicholls, chief executive of trade body UKHospitality said the planned restrictions were “another crushing blow” for many businesses.

-But most epidemiologists believe restrictions are again necessary.
+But most epidemiologists believe restrictions are again necessary and worry that what the government plans to announce may not go far enough.

+Polls suggest a majority of people in Britain support lockdown measures to contain the virus.
+But they also show that trust in the government’s handling of the pandemic has declined after troubles with testing, mixed messages on reopening and the U.K.’s high death toll.

+Jennifer Cole, a biological anthropologist at Royal Holloway University, said people’s behavior was “the biggest influence” on the spread of the virus.

 The chief medical officers of England, Scotland, Wales and Northern Ireland on Monday raised the U.K.’s virus alert from three to four, the second-highest level, on the advice of the Joint Biosecurity Center.
 They said cases of COVID-19 were rising “rapidly and probably exponentially.”